Video Lectures and Panel Discussions for Classroom Use

-The CSRCS has invited distinguished scholars from around the country and our own campus to produce video lectures for classroom use.
-This initiative is being developed in response to the rapidly changing teaching environment that the COVID-19 pandemic and our national life are shaping.
-The following videos are available for use in any Elon class through the CSRCS Kaltura channel.
+In 2020-2021, the CSRCS invited distinguished scholars from around the country and our own campus to produce video lectures for classroom use.
+This initiative came in response to the rapidly changing teaching environment that the COVID-19 pandemic and our national life were shaping.
+We are retaining the following videos on our website for use in any Elon class through the CSRCS Kaltura channel.

 Abortion and Religion: Is Texas the New Public Square